Presentation

 Range

 The standard calls for a minimum of two interactions, and these must be in different situations.
-This will mean that the context and/or purpose and/or type will be different for each interaction, e.g. negotiating the best way to spend a Saturday evening with friends will necessitate different language from from a discussion of what students did in the holidays.
+This will mean that the context and/or purpose and/or type will be different for each interaction, e.g. discussing what they do to keep healthy will necessitate different language from planning an exchange trip.

 Assessing the collection of evidence